 In general, you won’t get many grants (free money) from the FAFSA.
-But your school is likely to use the FAFSA to help issue other forms of need-based aid, such as scholarships and work-study programs.
+But your school is likely to use the FAFSA to help issue other forms of need-based aid.

 10. Pick an Affordable School

-If attending an Ivy League school means going a $100,000 into debt, consider helping your child find a more affordable top-flight public university.
-The weight of an institution weighs heavily in the minds of most current students, but the value of a brand-name school is suspect once you start working.
+If attending an Ivy League school means going $100,000 into debt, consider helping your child find a more affordable top-flight public university.
+The caliber of an institution weighs heavily in the minds of most current students, but the value of a brand-name school is suspect once you start working.

 When choosing a college, students should ultimately consider their projected career path, the importance of networking in their field, and personal preferences before considering the name of the school that will be on their diploma.